Foxtel pioneered the pay TV industry in Australia and is now delivering complete entertainment services across cable, satellite and the Internet.

-Thanks to agreements with Optus cable and the acquisition of Austar, Foxtel grew rapidly, and continued to add premium channels to its package line-ups that included popular television shows from around the world.
-On Fox8, The Simpsons and Family Guy are consistently rated well, while other channels like A & E bring in 85,000 viewers with its US syndicated shows like Pawn Stars and Storage Wars.
-By 2011 they had become the largest pay television operator in Australia, taking up over 30% of the market with 1.65 million subscribers.
+Thanks to agreements with Optus cable and the acquisition of Austar, Foxtel grew rapidly and continued to add premium channels to its package line-ups that included popular television shows from around the world.
+On Fox8, The Simpsons and Family Guy consistently rate well, while other channels like A & E bring in 85,000 viewers with its US syndicated shows like Pawn Stars and Storage Wars.
+By 2011 Foxtel had become the largest pay television operator in Australia, taking up over 30% of the market with 1.65 million subscribers.

-In early 2015, Foxtel began branching out of Pay TV and into the world of broadband, launching Foxtel Broadband bundle configurations.
-Originally, Foxtel Broadband used Telstra's cable and ADSL networks to offer broadband services, but late 2016 the company announced it would also offer NBN connections.
+In early 2015, Foxtel began branching out of pay TV and into the world of broadband, launching Foxtel Broadband bundle configurations.
+Originally, Foxtel Broadband used Telstra's cable and ADSL networks to offer broadband services, but in late 2016 the company announced it would also offer NBN connections.

-Foxtel's broadband offerings bundle in the Pay TV service with a broadband connection and home phone line on a single bill.
+Foxtel's broadband offerings bundle the pay TV service with a broadband connection and home phone line on a single bill.

-The decision to become an Internet Service Provider was especially notable as the company had begun to offer access to its channels over the internet years before.
+The decision to become an Internet service provider was especially notable as the company had started to offer access to its channels over the Internet years before.
 Back in 2010, Microsoft and Foxtel joined forces to offer Foxtel services through the Xbox 360 video game console.
-There was no lock in contract, a wide selection of channel packages at a discounted price and some interesting integrations using Xbox avatars.
+There was no lock-in contract, a wide selection of channel packages at a discounted price and some interesting integrations using Xbox avatars.

 While the Xbox 360 version has been discontinued, this development formed the basis of what is now known as Foxtel Play.

-Foxtel Play is as an alternative to the traditional Foxtel subscription.
-It's a video streaming platform that allows you to stream Foxtel through an internet connection with no lock-in contract.
-Because there's no need for special hardware installation, Foxtel also offers a two-week free trial for Foxtel Play.
+Foxtel Play is an alternative to the traditional Foxtel subscription.
+It's a video streaming platform that allows you to stream Foxtel through an Internet connection with no lock-in contract.
+Because there's no need for special hardware installation, Foxtel offers a two-week free trial of Foxtel Play.

-But if it is, and you subscribe to a package, then you'll receive well 60+ live channels plus video-on-demand options including Game of Thrones.
+But if it is and you subscribe to a package, then you'll receive 60+ live channels plus video-on-demand options including Game of Thrones.
 Standard genre packs start from as little as $10 per month.

 You can access Foxtel Play through a variety of compatible devices, including PS4, PS3, Xbox One, Xbox 360, Samsung, Sony and LG Smart TVs, and PC or Mac.
 A PC should have Windows XP with IE8 or higher while the Mac will have to have Max OS X Snow Leopard 10.6, Mac OS X Lion 10.7 with Safari version 5 or greater.
-With this you are able to stream live TV and catch up TV.
+With this, you will be able to stream live TV and catch-up TV.
 The channels and movies streamed will depend on the subscription package you choose.

 What packages are available with Foxtel?

-Foxtel offers a huge number of channels through its Pay TV service, conveniently grouped together into packages.
-The standard quality for Foxtel channels is standard definition, with the company offering HD on available channels for $10 a month extra.
+Foxtel offers a huge number of channels through its pay TV service, conveniently grouped together into packages.
+The regular quality of Foxtel channels is standard definition, with the company offering HD on available channels for $10 a month extra.

 Here are the channels on offer through Foxtel's service: